mchenliu/Tableau_Portfolio/README.md

 Here are some insights derived from this dashboard:

 - The majority of customers in Scotland are male, blue-collar workers aged 40-50, while in England, customers are predominantly white-collar workers aged 30-40, with an equal gender distribution.
 This difference may be influenced by London’s status as an economic hub of Europe.
-Consequently, marketing strategies should be tailored for each region.
+Customers from Wales aging between 30 - 40 has above average mid-sized balances.
+Lastly, in Northern Ireland, customers are dominantly females in young age groups.
+Consequently, marketing strategies should be tailored for each region according to this analysis.

 - This dashboard helps the bank better understand its customer base, enabling it to offer more relevant, customized products based on customer demographics.